Archimedean polytopes

 Picture taken by Jason Wu.

-Finally, in Fig. 4 we show the Icosahedral projection of the Rectified 120-cell.
+Finally, in Fig. A.5 we show the Icosahedral projection of the Rectified 120-cell.
 The Dodecahedra of the 120-cell are here replaced by their rectifications, Icosidodecahedra.
 Under each of the 600 vertices of the 120-cell, a Tetrahedron (the vertex figure of the 120-cell) appeared.
 Each edge is shared by a Tetrahedron and two Icosidodecahedra.
 This Icosahedral projection is necessarily centred on an Icosidodecahedral cell.

 Truncations: